Table of contents

 - explain it to a 6-year-old

-- lets you simplify the topic, and then you know that you understand it
+- simplify the topic, and then you know that you understand it

-- explain it to someone who doesn't know anything about the subject
+- try explaining it to someone who doesn't know anything about the subject

 Tell your friends what you studied today (active recall in practice)